sigcsets/sigcse2016/authors/creating_pdf.md

     resulting document may not look good on other machines.

-{% section How Can I Convert My LaTeX Documents to Adobe PDF Format? %}
+## How Can I Convert My LaTeX Documents to Adobe PDF Format?

 There are two primary ways to go from LaTeX to PDF.